Seiya Suzuki Player Props: Cubs vs. Dodgers

 - Suzuki hit .262 with 22 doubles, two triples, 14 home runs and 45 walks.

-- Suzuki picked up an RBI in 30.6% of his 111 games last season, with two or more RBIs in 7.2% of those contests (eight).
-He drove in three or more runs in four games.
+- Suzuki drove in a run in 30.6% of his games last season (34 of 111), with two or more RBIs in eight of those contests (7.2%).
+He had three or more RBIs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.